red-hat-data-services/ods-ci/ods_ci/tests/Tests/1300__model_registry/Model_Registry_Testing.md

   ```bash
   ./odstest --install-identity-providers
   ```
+  Note: once you install the identity providers in might take up to 5 mins to become active.

 - Create and prepare the test-variables.yml file by using the template file test-variables.yml.example file.
 The following will need to be set.